MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Get-Date.md

 ```

 A variable, `$DST` stores the result of `Get-Date`. `$DST` uses the **IsDaylightSavingTime** method
-to test if the date is adjusted for daylight savings time.
+to test if the date is adjusted for daylight saving time.

 ### Example 7: Convert the current time to UTC time